bolinches/KOET/README.md

 This runs a network fping tests across multiple nodes 1:1 and 1:n to obtain the mean average for all the nodes involved and compares it against a KPI.

-**You need to populate the hosts.json file with the IP addresses of the nodes to participate.
+**You need to populate the hosts.json file with the IP addresses of the nodes that participate in the test.
 Names are not allowed.**

 It requires a long time to run, depending on the number of nodes.
 The tool estimates a runtime at startup.